PassKeyRa/webot/README.md

 Test performed on server with correct `.env` file by `pytest`:
 ![pytest](https://i.ibb.co/Wg2Bgtb/pytest.jpg)

+#### Tests

+After reading the post [The TDD That Works for Me](https://www.yegor256.com/2017/03/24/tdd-that-works.html) we believe that we do not need to write the test unless something is broken and reported.
+So far we haven't found anything that breaks our app so we haven't wrote the tests.

 ### Software Development Plan

 | Status   | **Inception Phase**    |                         |                    |                                                                                                                                   |                                                                                                               |